 The TRL scale used in Table 4 requires that testing of a prototypical design in a relevant environment be completed prior to incorporation of the technology into the final design of the facility.
-All technology readiness levels should include compliance with DOE-STD-1189-2008 and DOE O 413.3B to include worker and public safety considerations early in the design process.
+All technology readiness levels should include compliance with DOE STD 1189-2008, Integration of Safety into the Design Process and DOE O 413.3A, paragraph 5.h.(2)(b); to include worker and public safety considerations early in the design process.